COVID-19-AI-Research-Project/xDNN/Projects/Python/1/README.md

 cd Model
 ```

-Create Data folder using the following command.
+Create Data and Sample folder using the following command.

 ```
-mkdir Data
+mkdir Data, Sample
 ```

 After the Folder is created then navigate back to the project directory path using the following command.